vandyand/clojure-trader/roadmap.md

 - [ ] Make latex formula generator for strindies (and strategies? (logical latex notation)[https://www.geeksforgeeks.org/logic-notations-in-latex/])
 - [ ] Use constantly for rand constants in strindy trees (instead of the value itself).
 - [ ] Update strindy ga crossover function to make it crossover branches further down than second level (so that potentially whole strindy2 tree could be grafted in to a low branch of strindy1).
 Same could be said for strat trees.
+- [ ] Cleanup hydrate file names to be more idomatic

 ### Completed Tasks